carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 together simulate an outpatient scheduling system.
 Each output is returned as a pandas DataFrame and can optionally be exported to CSV files for portability.

+- **Appointments** is the primary dataset and usually sufficient for analysis.
+- **Slots** enables capacity and utilization studies.
+- **Patients** provides demographic context and can be linked to appointments for richer analysis.

 ---

 ## 1. Appointments (primary output)